 LONG ABSTRACT:

 Assessing infant category learning is a challenging but vital aspect of studying infant cognition.
-By employing a familiarization-test paradigm, we straightforwardly measure infants’ success in learning a novel category while relying only on the passive looking behavior.
+By employing a familiarization-test paradigm, we straightforwardly measure infants’ success in learning a novel category while relying only on their looking behavior.
 Moreover, the paradigm can directly measure the impact of different auditory signals on infant categorization across a range of ages.
-For instance, we assessed how 2-year-olds learn categories in a variety of labeling environments: in our task, 2-year-olds successfully learned categories when all exemplars were labeled, or the first two exemplars were labeled, but they failed to categorize when no exemplars were labeled or only the final two exemplars were labeled.
+For instance, we assessed how 2-year-olds learn categories in a variety of labeling environments: in our task, 2-year-olds successfully learned categories when all exemplars were labeled or the first two exemplars were labeled, but they failed to categorize when no exemplars were labeled or only the final two exemplars were labeled.
 To determine infants’ success in such tasks, researchers can examine both the overall preference displayed by infants in each condition and infants’ pattern of looking over the course of the test phase, using an eye-tracker to provide fine-grained time-course data.
 Thus, we present a powerful paradigm for identifying the role of language, or any auditory signal, in infants’ object category learning.

 INTRODUCTION:

-Categorization is a fundamental building block of human cognition: infants’ categorization abilities emerge early in infancy and become increasingly sophisticated with age.1–3 Research has also revealed a powerful role for the language in infant categorization: from 3 months of age, infants learn categories more successfully when category exemplars are paired with language.4–6 Moreover, by the end of the first year, infants are attuned to the role of count noun labels in categorization.
-Pairing category exemplars with a consistent labeling phrase (“This is a vep!”) facilitates infants’ category learning relative to providing either a distinct label for each exemplar (“This is a vep!”
-“This is a dax!” etc.) or a non-labeling phrase (“Look at this.”).7–9
+Categorization is a fundamental building block of human cognition: infants’ categorization abilities emerge early in infancy and become increasingly sophisticated with age.1–3 Research has also revealed a powerful role for language in infant categorization: from 3 months of age, infants learn categories more successfully when category exemplars are paired with language.4–6 Moreover, by the end of the first year, infants are attuned to the role of count noun labels in categorization.
+Pairing category exemplars with a consistent labeling phrase (“This is a vep!”) facilitates infants’ category learning relative to providing either a distinct label for each exemplar (“This is a vep,” “This is a dax,” etc.) or a non-labeling phrase (“Look at this.”).7–9

 In infants’ everyday experiences, however, the vast majority of objects they encounter will likely remain unlabeled.
-No caregiver could label every object an infant will see and much less provide the many labels which apply to every object (e.g., “malamute,” “dog,” “pet,” “animal”).
+No caregiver could label every object an infant sees, much less provide the many labels which apply to every object (e.g., “malamute,” “dog,” “pet,” “animal”).
 This presents a paradox: how can we reconcile the power of labels in infant categorization with their relative scarcity in infants’ daily lives?

 To answer this question, we developed a protocol to assess how infants learn categories in a variety of different learning environments, including when they receive a mixture of labeled and unlabeled exemplars.
 Specifically, we propose that receiving even a few labeled exemplars at the beginning of learning can facilitate categorization—by enhancing infants’ ability to learn from subsequent, unlabeled exemplars as well.
 This strategy of using a small number of labeled exemplars as a foundation for learning from a larger number of unlabeled exemplars has been widely implemented in the field of machine learning, spawning a family of semi-supervised learning (SSL) algorithms10–12.
 Of course, the learning strategies implemented are not identical across different kinds of learners: in machine learning, algorithms typically are exposed to many more exemplars, make explicit guesses about each exemplar, and learn multiple categories simultaneously.
-Nevertheless, both machine and infant learners may benefit from successfully integrating both labeled and unlabeled data to learn new categories in sparse labeling environments.
+Nevertheless, both machine and infant learners may benefit from successfully integrating both labeled and unlabeled exemplars to learn new categories in sparse labeling environments.